nextthingco/docs/Gadget-docs/source/includes/_build.md

 	Fill in the fields described below and learn what each one does.

-	* Specify a image to pull from the Docker Hub repo in this field.
+	* Specify an image to pull from the Docker Hub repo in this field.
 This example pulls "v1" of an image from the "blink" repo under the "ntcgadget" username.
 State images in

 	Format: username/repo:tag.